pilotmoon/popclipweb/site/dev/snippets.md

 file and install it.
 When using this method:

 - There is no size limit on the snippet.
-- The unsigned extension warining will always be shown.
+- The unsigned extension warning will always be shown.

 ## Further examples

 There are lots of snippet examples posted in the [PopClip Forum](https://forum.popclip.app/).
 Here are a few interesting ones that demonstrate various techniques:

 - [Markdown highlighting](https://forum.popclip.app/t/markdown-highlighting/556)
 - [A PopClip Extension for ChatGPT](https://forum.popclip.app/t/a-popclip-extension-for-chatgpt/1283)